How Do I?

-If you prefer a more open study space, we have many tables in the building for single study when the Library is open.
+If you prefer a more open study space, we have many tables in the building with power nearby.
 There is Wi-Fi throughout the building (SSID: Library Public) that also extends to areas of the parking lot.

 If you would like to make a monetary donation to support the Des Moines Public Library, reach out to the West Des Moines Library Friends Foundation.
 The Foundation is a 501(c)(3) that supports and enriches the library’s programs and services.
 Every gift is important, no matter the size.